 A channel condition summary displays in a raw string represents the filter conditions for the channel.
 The syntax is slightly different than that displayed in Configure Filter > Operations > Summary when editing a channel or creating a new channel.
 However, the attributes and logic are the same.

-- Open the desired channel.
-See "Viewing Events On an Active Channel" on page 44. - 2.
-From the Active Channel screen, click Condition Summary. - 3.
+- 2. From the Active Channel screen, click Condition Summary. - 3.
 From the Condition Summary popup, view the condition statements of the active channel.

 Example of an active channel condition summary